37bytes/mgutils/README.md

 `ScopedLogger` is a class that augments traditional logging by adding scope to logging operations.
 This functionality helps group related log messages together by attaching a `scope name` and a unique `scope ID` to each log message.
 This is particularly useful when tracking the flow of control in the logs, especially in cases where there are nested scopes.

+It's important to note that `ScopedLogger` is a decorator class on the [slf4j](https://central.sonatype.com/artifact/org.slf4j/slf4j-api) `Logger` interface.
+This means that `ScopedLogger` always created using a "basic"/"outer" logger and just changes its behavior.
+Any `Logger` can be used as basic, even another `ScopedLogger` (which lets you create nested `ScopedLogger`s).

 ```java
 public class Example {
     private final Logger log = LoggerFactory.getLogger(this.getClass());